7hekaka/newcytosim/doc/code/mainpage.md

 @mainpage

-# Cytosim

  [Cytosim](http://www.cytosim.org) is a simulation of the cytoskeleton.

- The project was started in 1995 at Princeton and continued at [ESPCI](http://www.espci.fr) until 1998.
-The name was coined in 1999 at [EMBL](http://www.embl.org).
+ The project was started in 1995 at [Princeton University](https://www.princeton.edu) and continued at [ESPCI](http://www.espci.fr) until 1998.
+ The name was coined in 1999 at [EMBL](http://www.embl.org) where development pursued until 2017.
- Development is conducted by the Nedelec group at Cambridge University.
+ Development is now conducted at [Cambridge University](https://www.cam.ac.uk).

- @date 2009-2018
+ @date 2009-2020
  @version PI - Increased Modularity